Last Updated on by Admin LB

 It would have been balanced if the section was amended instead of being struck down.
 The exclusion of women in this provision “delegitimizes the sexuality of women by careful erasure of it”.

-Instead, Section 198 of Code of Criminal Procedure, 1973 should have been struck down as it prevents wives from filing complaints against adultery.
+Instead, Section 198 of the Code of Criminal Procedure, 1973 should have been struck down as it prevents wives from filing complaints against adultery.

 As rightly cited by J. Indu Malhotra in her judgment that “Women are no longer invisible to law, and they no longer live in the shadows of their husbands.”